 Also this study will take place at the Copenhagen University Hospital, whose support and professional approach to all clinical matters is as always highly appreciated.

 July 21st, 2018

 We proudly present our new packaging.
 Each package contains a day's use, i.e. one Obtinu device, a sachet of lubricating gel and a set of flow tubes.

 Check our new company video in the top menu.
 There you learn more, about how important it is that our solution gets available for those who need it.

 May 31st, 2018

-Also our second patent is now granted/issued in China.
+Also our second patent is now granted in China.
+A good day.

 April 20th, 2018

 The intermediate results for Clinical Trial 3 are promising.